NISRA-Tech-Lab/Generating-Synthetic-Data/README.md

 ### 3. Load Your Data

 Load your data using the 'Data Prep.R' file.
-The file provides options for loading different types of data
+The file provides options for loading different types of data into a dataframe called 'your_date'.

 ### 4. Select Columns

-Choose which columns you want to anonymise or row swap by entering them in the brackets of the 'select' statement
+Choose which columns you want to anonymise or row swap by entering them in the brackets of the 'select' statement.

 ### 5. Compare the datasets using visualisations